MQUPK/danielalvarado.org/content/_index.md

 draft = false
 +++

-I am a philosophy and mathematics graduate of UC San Diego, currently working at the intersection of philosophy of mathematics, philosophy of science, and foundations of physics.
+I am a philosophy and mathematics graduate of UC San Diego, currently working at the intersection of mathematics, philosophy of science, and foundations of physics.
 You can find my latest selected works here.

 <div style="text-align:center; margin-top: 3rem; opacity: 0.85;">
 <svg width="420" viewBox="0 0 680 420" role="img" xmlns="http://www.w3.org/2000/svg">